Skip to main content

 • FastGedcom has type annotations.

-• FastGedcom has less methods than the alternatives, which make it easier to work with.
+• FastGedcom has less methods than the alternatives, which make it easy to learn.

 • FastGedcom has a linear syntax, if/else and try/except blocks are less needed.